Etiology of a Neck Mass

-Difficulty swallowing may be noted with thyroid enlargement or cancer originating in various sites in the neck.
+Difficulty swallowing may result from thyroid enlargement or cancer originating in various sites in the neck.
 Difficulty speaking suggests a cancer involving the larynx or recurrent laryngeal nerve.

-If the nature of the neck mass is readily apparent (eg, lymphadenopathy caused by recent pharyngitis) or is in a healthy young patient with a recent, tender swelling and no other findings, then no immediate testing is required.
-However, the patient is reexamined regularly; if the mass fails to resolve, further evaluation is needed.
+If the nature of the neck mass is readily apparent (eg, lymphadenopathy caused by recent pharyngitis) or occurs in a healthy young patient with a recent, tender swelling, and no other findings, no immediate testing is required.
+However, the patient is reexamined regularly; if the mass does not resolve, further evaluation is needed.

 Most other patients should have a CBC (complete blood count) and chest x-ray.
-Those with findings suggesting specific causes should also have testing for those disorders (see table Some Causes of Neck Mass Some Causes of Neck Mass Patients or their family members may notice a mass on the neck, or one may be discovered during routine examination.
-A neck mass may be painless or painful depending on the cause.
-When a neck... read more ).
+Those with findings suggesting specific causes should also have testing for those disorders (see table Some Causes of Neck Mass Some Causes of Neck Mass ).

-If examination reveals an oral or nasopharyngeal lesion that fails to begin resolving within 2 weeks, testing may include CT or MRI and fine-needle biopsy of that lesion.
+If examination reveals an oral or nasopharyngeal lesion that does not begin resolving within 2 weeks, testing may include CT or MRI and fine-needle biopsy of that lesion.

-In young patients with no risk factors for head and neck cancer and no other apparent lesions, the neck mass may be biopsied.
+In young patients with no risk factors for head and neck cancer and no other apparent lesions, imaging of the neck mass, possibly followed by biopsy, may be done.

-Older patients, particularly those with risk factors for cancer, should first undergo further testing to identify the primary site; biopsy of the neck mass may simply reveal undifferentiated squamous cell carcinoma without illuminating the source.
-Such patients should have direct laryngoscopy, bronchoscopy, and esophagoscopy with biopsy of all suspicious areas.
+In older patients, particularly those with risk factors for cancer, further testing is needed to identify the primary site; biopsy of the neck mass may simply show undifferentiated squamous cell carcinoma without identifying the source.
+Such patients require direct laryngoscopy, bronchoscopy, and esophagoscopy with biopsy of all suspect areas.
 Specimens identified as squamous cell carcinoma should be tested for human papillomavirus (HPV).
 CT of the head, neck, and chest and possibly a thyroid scan are done.
-Ultrasound is preferred for children to avoid radiation exposure and may be used in adults if a thyroid mass is suspected.
-If a primary tumor is not found, fine-needle aspiration biopsy of the neck mass should be done, which is preferable to an incisional biopsy because it does not leave a transected mass in the neck.
+Ultrasonography of the neck is preferred for children to avoid radiation exposure; it may be used in adults if a thyroid mass is suspected.
+If a primary tumor is not found, fine-needle aspiration biopsy of the neck mass should be done; it is preferable to an incisional biopsy because it does not leave a transected mass in the neck.
 If the neck mass is cancerous and a primary tumor has not been identified, random biopsy of the nasopharynx, palatine tonsils, and base of the tongue should be considered.